tplinderoth/Copenhagen-Popgen-Course/ngs_intro_exercises/README.md

 chr7            	17905234    	7.34078068	7.34078068	0.00000000
 chr7            	17905242    	88.54324830	87.24670809	2.59308043
 ```
-The first two columns specify the site and the 5th column is the LRT statistic for whether there are multiple
+The first two columns specify the site and the 5th column is the LRT statistic for whether reads from multiple
-loci covering a given site.
-This statistic is distributed according to 50/50 mixture of a chi-square with 0 and 1
+loci map to a given site.
+This statistic is distributed according to a 50/50 mixture of a chi-square with 0 and 1
 degrees of freedom.

 ![ngsParalog_LR_plot](./outputs/ngsParalog_LR_plot.png)

 The tandem *gsdf* duplication is clearly visible as well as some other regions with confounded
-mapping, which you can confirm by examining the reads covering these positions with high LRT using
-mpileup for example.
+mapping (LRT statistic peaks).
+You can confirm that the data at these sites looks unusual with mpileup for example.

 </details>